 - Hold the at-fault party fully responsible

-- Happen once you know all of your losses
+- Happen once you know all your losses

-Before accepting any money, contact an experienced lawyer.
-A lawyer can examine your accident and your brain injury costs.
+Before accepting any money, contact an experienced attorney.
+A traumatic brain injury attorney in Macon can examine your accident and your medical costs.
 They’ll help you understand what type of settlement you should expect.

 Most accident claims settle without having to go to court.
 You and the insurance company might reach a settlement that works for both sides.
 However, complicated cases can be the exception.